 Upon successful completion of the Corrections Academy, you are eligible to sit for the State of Florida Certification Examination and then seek employment with a local or state municipality.

-The Corrections Academy is a selective-admissions program.
-Prospective students should review the Criminal Justice Selection Center Policy Manual before applying.
+Prospective students should visit the Criminal Justice Selection Center Website or call 772-462-7961 for additional information before applying.

 The Academy Selection Center is an affiliate of the IRSC Criminal Justice Institute.
 The sole purpose of the Selection Center is to test applicants through various means to determine if the applicant is trainable and if the applicant possesses those traits that might make them hirable after academy training.
 Students applying to the Law Enforcement Academy or Corrections Academy must first be processed through the Academy Selection Center.